Goda’s Slave – Chapter 7: Twin Gardens

 “What are you doing running around without any clothes on?”
 Kanna grumbled.
 “Are all Middlelanders this shameless, or is it just you?”

-She stepped inside and began rummaging through her strewn clothes.
-Kanna held her breath and watched, remembering the ordeal from just moments before, nervous that Goda might notice that the keys had been moved.
+As the woman rummaged through her strewn clothes, Kanna held her breath and watched, remembering the ordeal from just moments before, nervous that Goda might realize that the keys had been moved.
+When the woman said nothing and merely began toweling herself off before throwing on her clothes, Kanna let out a sigh and tried to relax.

-“Don’t waste your time,” Goda said.
+But then Goda reached over and plucked the yaw root straight from Kanna’s tray.
+She smiled before taking a bite.
+“Don’t waste your time,” she said.
 “You’re not going to find it.”

 “The key.”